GMLC-TDC/HELICS/docs/user-guide/advanced_topics/webserver.md

 ## Making queries

-As a demo case there is a `brokerServerTestCase` executable built as part of the HELICS_EXAMPLES.
+As a demo case there is a [`brokerServerTestCase` executable](../../../examples/BrokerServerTestCase.cpp) built as part of the the main HELICS library.
 Running this example starts a webserver on the localhost using port 80.

 The response to queries is a string either in plain text or json.